liutaocode/talking_face_preprocessing/README.md

 * The purpose of padding_to_align_audio is to pad the end of the audio to match the dimensionality, with the goal of maintaining consistency with video frames for convenient training.
 * The result shape is (25, T, 1024), 25 means all hidden layers including the one audio feature extraction + 24 hidden layers. you can change code get specific layers for training.
-* The purpose for extract all layers is that we trained on `weighted sum`` strategies in our project.
+* The purpose for extract all layers is that we trained on `weighted sum`` strategies in [this project](https://github.com/liutaocode/DiffDub).
 * Currently, we only have tested feature extraction on hubert model.
 * If you want to extract MFCC feature, you can use `python_speech_features`.

 ## TODO lists

-- [ ] Face Angle/Speed Extraction
 - [ ] Add detailed Environment Config
 - [ ] Visualized Jupyter Code
 - [ ] Scene Detection